 L4.5: Define fixed points, restate root finding as a fixed-point problem, and explain why the choice of matters.

-L4.6: State the Banach Fixed Point Theorem and verify its hypotheses for a given iteration.
+L4.6: State the Banach Fixed Point Theorem (1D contraction mapping) and verify its hypotheses for a given iteration.

-L4.7: Derive Newton’s method from Taylor series and identify it as a fixed-point iteration.
+L4.8: Derive Newton’s method from linear approximation and identify it as a fixed-point iteration.